tudat-team/tudat-resources-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: A curated database of resources to perform astrodynamics and space research
+Summary: A curated database of resources to perform astrodynamics and space research.